 Parts used: motherboard, M.2 SSDs

-If you're using an M.2 SSD, which we like to do both to remove a couple of cables from our completed build as well as for performance reasons, now is also a good time to take care of that.
+If you're using an M.2 SSD, which we like to do—both to remove a couple of cables from our completed build as well as for performance reasons, now is also a good time to take care of that.
 You can do it later, but with the board out in the open it makes dealing with the small, sometimes fiddly screws much easier.
 Many motherboards include an M.2 slot cooler, though they're not really required.
 Use the first M.2 slot if there are multiple options for you OS drive.
 We have a second, larger M.2 drive for mass storage, which is admittedly overkill for most builds.
+If you're unsure, here are the best SSDs for gaming right now.

 3. Snap the I/O shield into place